kubernetes-sigs/blob-csi-driver/docs/install-csi-driver-master.md

 # Install Azure Blob Storage CSI driver master version on a kubernetes cluster
-> `blobfuse-proxy` parameter is only available for debian based agent nodes, remove it if it's not applicable for your cluster.
+> `blobfuse-proxy` is only available for debian based agent nodes, remove `blobfuse-proxy` parameter in installation steps if it's not applicable.
 >
-If you have already installed Helm, you can also use it to install Azure Blob Storage CSI driver.
-Please see [Installation with Helm](../charts/README.md).
+If you have already installed Helm, you can also use it to install this driver.
+Please check [Installation with Helm](../charts/README.md).

 ## Install with kubectl
- - remote install
+ - Option#1. remote install
 ```console
 curl -skSL https://raw.githubusercontent.com/kubernetes-sigs/blob-csi-driver/master/deploy/install-driver.sh | bash -s master blobfuse-proxy --
 ```

- - local install
+ - Option#2. local install
 ```console
 git clone https://github.com/kubernetes-sigs/blob-csi-driver.git
 cd blob-csi-driver